 Myth 5: Riches!
 Riches everywhere!

 You aren’t going to strike it rich.
 If you do, you should absolutely hire me, but the odds aren’t in your favor.
 The average entrepreneur makes $70k or less, so don’t feel discouraged, and never ever ever ever ever, compare yourself to others.

-My former guest Chris Hogan, author of Everyday Millionaires and Retire Inspired often talks about “fake rich” folks.
+My podcast guest Chris Hogan, author of Everyday Millionaires and Retire Inspired often talks about “fake rich” folks.
 They buy cars and houses they can’t afford all to impress their friends.
 What you don’t see is that they can’t cover a simple financial emergency and later in life have to work into their 80s.
 If there’s one thing Covid-preneuers should know, it’s this: save your money, and don’t bother keeping up with idiots.